-As an entrepreneur or developer, you may sometimes find yourself in situations where you think that an existing old software requires changes, or your company needs a brand-new mobile app.
+As an entrepreneur or developer, you may sometimes find yourself in situations where you think that an existing old software requires changes or your company needs to address its mobile app development strategy.

 However, while you are convinced about your idea’s potential, others may not express interest in it or neglect your concept, giving it thought of an unnecessary expense.

 Therefore, to make your idea thrive, you must calculate and define its viability and feasibility.
 You need insights on what you need to implement the concept in terms of technology, finance, infrastructure, etc. You must prove your idea is technically feasible and desirable to company investors and stakeholders.

 That’s where you will need proof of concept.
 Let’s see what it is and how to get it right.

 What is proof of concept?

 Before implementing any idea, there is a need for solid and undefiable proof of whether the idea will even work.
 As a decision-maker, you can’t afford to take unplanned risks.

 A PoC or proof of principle fits here as an answer to and answers the big question: whether you can proceed with the hypothesis.

 Proof of Concept Definition:

 PoC is a demonstration of a specific idea or method to prove its feasibility.
 It is a way of testing whether a particular business idea can be turned into a profitable venture or not.
 Depending on the type of business, a PoC can take any form — a video representing the idea described in a document or an early product prototype.